benjha/nvrapids_olcf/build-scripts/OLCF_Summit_ppc64le/README.md

 ```

 In addition to load the required modules and environment variables to build from source, `load_rapids_0.19_dev.sh` also activates the RAPIDS environment that previously was created in `ENV_DIR`.

+### Building and/or installing RAPIDS dependencies

+Once the RAPIDS environment and the building environment is enabled, the next steps consist in building and/or installing RAPIDS dependencies that are not available in the conda-forge channel or require specific configurations from Summit.

+#### Install LLVM and clang 8.0.1